Instructor in Law

 - Cuba Seminar

 Judge Borenstein was a Superior Court and District Court trial judge in Massachusetts for 22 years.
 He presided over more than 400 jury and jury-waived trials.
-Apart from hundreds of written decisions on complex civil and criminal cases while a Judge, he published on issues of sentencing and judicial participation in plea negotiations.
+Apart from hundreds of written decisions on complex civil and criminal cases while a Judge, he recently co-authored an article on the U.S. embargo on Cuba in the Suffolk Law Review (2018), and has published on sentencing and judicial participation in plea negotiations.
 He received numerous awards for his work as a Judge.
-Since retiring from the bench in the fall of 2008, he has tried cases in state and federal court, briefed and argued several appeals at the Massachusetts Appeals Court, and since the fall of 2008 he has served as a mediator/arbitrator at the Mediation Group (TMG) in Brookline, MA.
+Since retiring from the bench in the fall of 2008, he has tried cases in state and federal court, briefed and argued several appeals at the Massachusetts Appeals Court, and since 2008 he has served as a mediator/arbitrator at the Mediation Group (TMG) in Brookline, MA, helping to resolve, short of trial, many dozens of cases.